UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/13-plot-time-series-rasters-in-r.md

 questions:
 - "How can I create a publication-quality graphic and customize plot parameters?"
 objectives:
-- "Assign custom names to bands in a RasterStack."
 - "Customize raster plots using the `ggplot2` package."
 keypoints:
 - "Use the `theme_void()` function for a clean background to your plot."